ACTE Member Awards

 - Contributions to the CTE community (can include activities within their institutions, communities, ACTE and other organizations)

 For more information on how applications are scored, please see the national ACTE Member Awards Scoring Rubric.
+For more information on awards committee procedures, please review the national committee's Guiding Principles.

 National Member Award candidates progress through three rounds of review: